Apply to become or identify an approved manufacturer authorised to carry out conformity assessment.

 Guidance flowchart: understand how to become an approved manufacturer under NAWI 2009 and MID 2006 flowchart, for trading standards, notified bodies and manufacturers.

 Understand the definition of a manufacture flowchart under NAWI, guidance for trading standards, notified bodies and manufacturers.

 Approved manufacturer and conformity assessment issues

-RD provides a central point of reference for the reporting of incidents discovered by inspectors and verifiers of equipment relating to the processes controlled under NAWI and MID and the Deregulation (Weights and Measures) Order 1999, as amended.
+OPSS provides a central point of reference for the reporting of incidents discovered by inspectors and verifiers of equipment relating to the processes controlled under NAWI and MID and the Deregulation (Weights and Measures) Order 1999, as amended.
 This informs the process of market surveillance under the EU directives and national provisions relating to weights and measures.